mindroute/koa-socket-2/README.md

 # Koa-socket-2

-> Sugar for connecting socket.io to a koa instance
+> Sugar for connecting socket.io to a Koa instance

-**Koa-socket-2 uses socket.io v2.0.1.
+**Koa-socket-2 uses socket.io v2.0.1 and expects NodeJS v7.
 You must connect to a koa-socket-2 server with a socket.io v2 client.**

-Koa-socket-2 is only compatible with koa v2 style of middleware (where context is passed as a parameter).
+Koa-socket-2 is only compatible with Koa v2 style of middleware (where context is passed as a parameter).

 Koa-socket-2 requires Node v4.0.0 or higher.